St Pirans Playschool

 - Immediate vacancies

-- We are currently able to offer spaces for the following sessions: Breakfast club Morning sessions Lunch club Afternoon sessions After School Club Holiday club (Easter and Summer) 2,3 and 4 year old funded places available (2 year old funding dependant on eligibility)
+- We are currently able to offer spaces for the following sessions: Breakfast club Morning sessions Lunch club Afternoon sessions After School Club Holiday club (Easter and Summer) 2, 3 and 4 year old funded places available (2 year old funding dependant on eligibility) We have spaces for babies too.

 - Date updated